anhtudo1209/Code-Battle-Arena/backend/exercises/001-hello-world/problem.md

 # Hello World

-Write a C++ program that prints "Hello, World!" to the console.
+Write a program that prints "Hello, World!" to the console.

 ## Input
 None